-Looking for summer travel options?
-Places to go that will expand your horizon, while invoking awe and inspiration?
+Looking for places to go that will expand your horizon, while invoking awe and inspiration?
 Somewhere new to go?
 A fresh perspective?
 From people to places, I've compiled a list of must-see travel destinations for the spiritually inclined -

 Healer medium, John of God, draws crowds from around the world.
 Visiting him in person or at his clinic in Brazil, is said to be a pilgrimage.
 My twin sister and I will be making the trip this Fall.
 Receive healing energy from the Divine, and understand a bit more about how it travels through this man -

 For more information on how to visit John of God - his website.

 Did you know I used to live in Shasta-Trinity Forest, or that I wrote many of my blogs from a cabin that overlooked the peak of Mount Shasta?
 Hello, my life 2014.
 It's just as powerful and magical as everyone (including NPR) has said.
 I suggest visiting during the wet season in the late spring - early summer.

 Take a sound healing bath at most acoustically sound building in the world.
 Approximately a 3 hour drive from San Diego, it is worth every minute of the trip.
 After your bath, make sure to stick around and explore.
 The desert area surrounding the Integratron is a geomagnetic vortex, and healing in and of itself.